wcarmon/docs/rust/jwt.md

 # Idioms

-1. Always select the algorithm to for parsing (don't let the token decide)
+1. Always select the algorithm for parsing (don't let the token decide)

 # Other Resources